getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 ClickHouse indexes are a little different from indexes in other databases.
 They don't point to a row.
 They point to a granule which is a collection of rows.
 At least one row will contain the indexed value for a given matched granule.

 This is important because an index is no guarantee of a fast query.
-If your value has a 1/8192 (or greater) chance of being present on a row then indexing it will give you nothing.
+If your value has a 1 in 8192 (or greater) chance of being present on a row then indexing it will give you nothing.
 ClickHouse will scan every row in the database to answer your query.

 Indexes should only be used for values which are rare.
 A UUID is a great candidate for an index.
-Someone's age in years is not.
+A person's birth year is not.

 I'll leave applying indexes as an exercise for the reader, we have a different problem we need to solve.
 Session Replay has an aggregated data model.
-Indexes won't work.
-We need an alternative.
+Indexes won't work under these conditions.
+We need the ability to query for replays in a non-aggregated context.

 One possibility is a sub-query.
 Our `replay_id` column is indexed and is not under any aggregate function.
-We can make scalar comparisons against it in the WHERE clause.
+We can make scalar comparisons against it in the `WHERE` clause.
 A sub-query would then need to return a set of `replay-ids` matching some indexed condition.
 For example:

 ```sql
 WHERE replay_id IN (